Tezeroth/VRMOBDESK-REFACTOR/Documentation/Docs/Interactions.md

    - Object becomes kinematic and follows the camera

 2. **Examine**:
-   - Right-click while holding an object (primary method)
+   - Right-click while holding an object
-   - Or press Space while holding an object (alternative method)
    - Camera controls are disabled
    - Mouse movement rotates the object
-   - Right-click or press Space again to exit examine mode
+   - Right-click again to exit examine mode

 3. **Throw**:
    - While holding an object, click and hold